-All Survey Methodology is based upon HSE document HSG 254 - Asbestos: The Survey Guide.
-All surveyors are experienced British Occupational Hygiene Society (BOHS) P402 qualified surveyors with extensive Surveying & Refurbishment Project experience specific to Sandwell MBC's managed housing stock.
+All Survey Methodology is based upon HSE document HSG 264 - Asbestos: The Survey Guide.
+All surveyors are experienced British Occupational Hyglene Society (BOHS) P402 qualified surveyors with extensive Surveying & Refurbishment Project experience specific to Sandwell MBC's managed housing stock.

-The person or persons using this report to programme refurbishment work on site are assumed to be competent & experienced in the field of domestic refurbishment projects & have suitable & sufficient asbestos awareness to understand the scope of this report a apply it to the project.
-All trade operatives working on site are also expected to have relevant asbestos awareness training & experience.
-If IN DOUBT STOP & ASK!
-Please ensure the report covers the areas that you need to work on.
+The person or persons using this report to programme refurbishment work on site are assumed to be competent & experienced in the field of domestic refurbishment projects & have suitable & sufficient assestions awareness to understand the scope of this report a apply it to the project.
+All trade operatives working on site are also expected to have relevant aspects awareness training & experience.
+IF IN DOUBT STOP & ASK!
+Please ensure the report covers the areas that you need to work or.

 SHAPE: Sandwell MBC's integrated ICT solution holds the Company Asbestos Register.
 The Asbestos Register is interrogated when completing the asbestos survey report to ensure that ACM's in similar properties are considered where relevant.
-The Register holds details of all suspected or confirmed ACM's identified unity Refurblishment & Demotition programmes as well as Repairs activities for the past 11 years.
-If potential ACM's the been identified within difficult to survey areas such as Cavity Walls, Foor Violes det these will be highlighted within the report.
-The interrogation of the Company Asbestos Register compliments the survey 3 report process it does not sustabilitie the Refurblishment & Demotition Survey.
+The Register holds details of all suspected or confirmed ACM's identified during Refutbithment & Demotition programmes as well as Reports activities for the past 11 years.
+If potential ACM's they been identified within difficult to survey areas such as Cavity Walls, Foor Violes det these will be highlighted within the report.
+The interrogation of the Company Asbestos Register compliments the survey 3 report process it does not substitute the Refutbithment & Demotition Survey.